The aggregate net income of the banks in Switzerland rose by around 1.4% year-on-year in 2021, while aggregate annual profit was lower than in 2020.

 First half of 2022 fraught with uncertainty

 Net income by banking activity

 Aggregate net income comprises the results from interest operations, commission business and services, and trading activities as well as the other result from ordinary activities.
-It increased by 5.8% in 2020 due to a sharp rise in the result from trading activities.
+The 1.4% growth in net income in 2021 resulted from an increase in the result from commission business and services and a decrease in the result from trading activities.